benaryorg/pastebin-cloud-concept/README.md

 _10 megabytes_ (that is the whole upload of a registered user per day) times _250_ equals **2500 megabytes** which is 20 gigabit or **2.5 gigabytes** per day.

+## Spamfilter

+The implementation of an automated captcha downloader which displays the picture to you, or a simple notification asking you to visit the website and solve it.

+A mechanism to spread the uploads over some time to not trigger captchas at all might be useful.

 # Format and Encryption